Michael Brescia: Extremism involvement

 While a student at La Salle University, Brescia attempted to create a white supremacist group on campus.
 In 1993, during his third-year at the school, he abruptly dropped out of school and told friends he was moving to Oklahoma for a job.
 He actually moved to Elohim City, a white separatist community in Eastern Oklahoma.
 While staying at Elohim City, Brescia was roommates with Andreas Strassmeir, a German national who was phoned by Timothy McVeigh two weeks prior to the bombing.

 Aryan Republican Army

 Brescia was recruited for the Aryan Republican Army (ARA) by Aryan Nations Pennsylvania state leader, Mark W. Thomas.
 The ARA committed 22 bank robberies across the Midwest between 1994 and 1996, seven of which Brescia was accused of being involved in.
 Brescia was arrested for bank robbery on January 30, 1997 and later pleaded guilty to bank robbery charges and was sentenced to 57 months in federal prison.
 Brescia was released from prison on March 22, 2001.

-"John Doe #2" Allegations

-The Daily Telegraph ran an interview with a witness named Connie Smith who said "I kept telling them that the man in the (John Doe II) sketch was that Mike guy, a nice-looking guy, dark-skinned.
-But the FBI made me feel guilty, then ignorant, as if I didn't know what I was saying.
-Then, later, I tried to call in with more information and they wouldn't even talk to me."
-Strassmeir claimed that on the day of the bombing, Brescia was in Arkansas attending a rally protesting the execution of Richard Wayne Snell.

-Federal officials have stated that there is no link between the ARA robberies and the Oklahoma City bombing.